Ingrown Hair & Razor Bumps

 How Many Sessions Will I Need?

 Treatment intervals can vary depending on various factors; the skin over the treatment area and hair growth rate.
 The number of treatments required varies depending on an individual’s ethnicity, immune system, stress levels, internal and external biological environments, and the time between each treatment.
 We will keep you fully informed throughout the treatment process and will discuss with you our expectations on how long the treatment may be necessary.
 It is also beneficial for the success of the treatment, to carry out aftercare.
-Additionally, healthy diet and lifestyle will ensure optimal skin healing and results.
-We commonly recommend the treatment every 4 weeks and the usually individuals attain results they desire after 4 treatments.
-Treatments starts from £50 – please see our unique skin treatment price list.
+Additionally, a healthy diet and lifestyle will ensure optimal skin healing and results.
+We commonly recommend the treatment every 4 weeks and usually, individuals attain the results they desire after 4 treatments.
+Treatments start from £30 – please see our unique skin treatment price list.

 Please note that you may also consider opting for permanent Laser Hair Removal which we offer.
-You may have an area of skin which is more susceptible to PFC.
+You may have an area of skin that is more susceptible to PFC.
 This means that the condition may occur again over that area.
-This is possible as long as active hair producing follicles are present.
+This is possible as long as active hair-producing follicles are present.

 How Much Does It Cost?